RuslanRWX/smart/README.md

-# SMART monitoring  with  Smartmontools, it also works with adaptec raid and megaRaid
+### SMART monitoring  with  Smartmontools, it also works with adaptec raid and megaRaid

-## Install
+## Install form source, you can follow below commands.

 ```
 git clone https://github.com/ruslansvs2/smart.git <br>